relghuar/linux-stable-nokia-tablets/README.md

 ## Retu/Tahvo

 Any reasonable new drivers for lcd backlight, framebuffer power control and general battery management will need additional patching of main retu-mfd driver, to allow mfd cells registering from dt-bindings.
 This has already been started for the tahvo-ledpwm driver, however it should probably be extended to allow full mfd_cell capabilities like id, reg address, resources and such.
 At the very least it should support irq resources as those are already used in existing cell drivers like retu-powerbtn, and will for sure be necessary for charging control.
+- tahvo-ledpwm, vcore-tahvo-regulator and retu-madc are the first working prototypes, as well as retu-regs used for debug/test access

+######
 # QEMU notes

 I'm using qemu to ease basic development.
 It was really priceless to get rfbi and lcd control working, at least to memory/register level.